sapiens/blog/_posts/2014-6-2-The-Repository-Pattern-For-Dummies.aspx.md

 category: Repository
 ---

 You read a lot of tutorials about the Repository pattern which seem to contradict themselves.
 You asked the question on StackOverflow and you also got conflicting answers.
 What can you do?
-Can anyone explain this pattern in a _simple_ manner without throwing all kinds of code and codetentious buzzwords at you?
+Can anyone explain this pattern in a _simple_ manner without throwing all kinds of code and pretentious buzzwords at you?
 Yes, I can!

  Hello, I'm the Business Layer.
 I hold everything related to the application's Domain.
 I'm using a lot of business objects and I do create a lot of new objects, too.
 I know that all these objects need to be persisted or retrieved from some storage.
 So, I have these shelves where I put all the new objects on.
 And everytime I need to work with an object I just get it from the shelf, do the work then put it back.
 I don't know how these shelves work and how they're actually storing or retrieving **my** objects.
 I do know that I just put the _business objects_ there and I get them back _exactly_ how they were.
 It's like magic or something...